Ivan123yoo/Assignment-4./README.md

 ---

 ## Conclusion
-This project successfully demonstrates how **unsupervised learning can be applied to classify sea ice and leads** using Sentinel-2 and Sentinel-3 data.
-The **high classification accuracy (99.6%)** shows that clustering techniques like **K-Means and GMM** can effectively group similar oceanic features.
+This project successfully demonstrates how unsupervised learning can be applied to classify sea ice and leads using Sentinel-2 and Sentinel-3 data.
+The high classification accuracy (99.6%) shows that clustering techniques like K-Means and GMM can effectively group similar oceanic features.

-These methods offer a scalable, automated approach for **remote sensing and environmental monitoring**, reducing the need for manual classification.
+These methods offer a scalable, automated approach for remote sensing and environmental monitoring, reducing the need for manual classification.

 ---